lehh/inteiro-para-extenso/README.md

 # inteiro-para-extenso
-Converts integer numbers to their text representation in Portuguese.
+Converts integer numbers to their Portuguese text representation.